Fostering Trust in Decentralized Governance: Interview with Charlie Feng, Co-Founder at Agora

 Q: How do you evaluate whether a new product or idea is worth pursuing?

-So it’s important to pick a market that’s big enough to disrupt and that you’re excited about.
+Lastly, it’s underestimated how important it is to pick a market you’re excited about.
 People underestimate that.
 Startups are a grind, you’ll be in it for years, often 7 to 10 years before seeing real success, so you have to want to work on it that long.

 Q: How do you balance speed versus quality when building a startup?

-It also depends on the business you’re in.
+But I think the better question to ask is: “what matters to your customers?”
+It really depends on the business you’re in.
 Are you in a space where you can afford multiple iterations, or does your first release to a customer have to be right?

 For us, in B2B compliance, I don’t want to iterate on regulatory rules.
 I can’t say, “Sorry, the compliance forms we gave you were wrong, here’s a fix.”
 That erodes trust.
-So we have non-negotiables, like votes can’t fail.
+So for us, there are certain product features where quality is non-negotiables, like votes can’t fail.

 But if you’re in B2C or social, you can ship fast, fix things tomorrow, and speed might be worth the trade-off.